leannejf/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-To answer this, rows were labeled as "weekend"" or "weekday" by adding a column to identify the day of the week and then replacing those labels with "weekend"" or "weekday".
+To answer this, rows were labeled as "weekend" or "weekday" by adding a column to identify the day of the week and then replacing those labels with "weekend"" or "weekday".